bzuck-temple/gazer/README.md

+# This package was forked from the owners on October 29th 2019.
+Any updates to this package were made by Bonnie Zuckerman for use in the Concepts and Cognition lab.
+Find the orginal GazeR package by following this link github.com/dmirman/gazer.

+## Updates By Bonnie (October 2019)

+- Edit to merge_pupil function to replace "." with NAs

 # gazeR:A package to analyze gaze position and pupil size data

 For a detailed overview of how to use gazeR, please see the vignettes and posted pre-print (https://psyarxiv.com/gvcxb/).